 According to the standard, to meet the minimum training requirements, each employee receiving PPE training must be trained to know at least the following:

-So far, we meet minimum OSHA requirements... but one very important element is missing:
+So far, the training will meet minimum OSHA requirements, but one very important topic is missing:

-Why is this element so important?
-Because study after study tells us the most common reason employees don't follow rules in the workplace is because they don't know why the rules are important.
+This topic is important because studies tell us the most common reason employees fail to follow safety rules in the workplace when they do not know why the rules are important.

 Before an employee is allowed to do work requiring PPE, the employer must require each affected employee to:

 Demonstration is really the most common and probably the most efficient method to determine employee knowledge and skills.
 How does the employee demonstrate an understanding of the six PPE training subjects listed previously?
 Simple, their level of knowledge is measured by asking the employee questions similar to those listed below.